-Kirk Skaugen, President of the Data Center Group, was invited as the keynote speaker at Credit Suisse 18th Annual Asia Technology Conference in September and UBS Global Technology Conference in November 2017.
-Kirk presented the three wave strategy and the solid progress in our transformation, and updated the investors with our improving results and latest development across the different business groups.
-He also highlighted the way forward for Data Center Group and our competitive edges.
+For example, Mr. Kirk Skaugen, President of the Data Center Group, was invited as the keynote speaker at Citigroup 2018 Global Technology Conference in September 2018 in New York City.
+Kirk presented the strong execution of Lenovo in intelligent transformation strategy and updated the investors with the latest development across the different business groups.
+He also highlighted the competitive edges of DCG business and the strategy going forward.